award

 • The horse racing industry has one of the biggest economic impacts to the United States economy

-What is the Most Common Injury in Horseback Riding?
+What are the Most Common Injuries from Horseback Riding?

-• The defendant had a duty to the plaintiff to act in a reasonably safe manner
+• The defendant (responsible party) had a duty to the plaintiff to act in a reasonably safe manner

 • The defendant failed to act in a reasonably safe manner, and breached that duty